 Disclaimer: As always, I do get some experiences sponsored and also do have affiliate links on this blog.
 This helps to keep this blog going in order to provide you with all the awesome info you deserve!
 Of course, all opinions are 100% my own and I would never recommend something I don’t honestly believe is awesome.
 Thank you to Hertz Europe, The Passage (Basel), Basel Tourism and Mövenpick Zürich Regensdorf for making this Switzerland road trip incredible!

-1) You get to experience multiple countries (and cultures) in one
+Experience multiple countries (and cultures) in one

 Switzerland is a country of four languages – German, French, Italian, and the oft forgotten Romansh.
 We spent the majority of our time in the German-speaking part of Switzerland since we were flying in and out of Zürich (and also because it’s the largest region, at around 65%).
 However, even while in the German-speaking region, you still experience multiple cultures and traditions.

 Visiting Basel is an interesting experience.
 It was our first stop on our Switzerland trip and we both fell in love with the city!
-My travel companion, Yas, speaks French and so it was the perfect city for both of us to use our second languages!
+My travel companion, Yas, speaks French and so it was the perfect city for both of us to use our second languages.

 Basel actually has two main train stations – one is located in Switzerland and France and the other is located in Switzerland and Germany!
 Most people speak German (the official language in the canton and city) and English, and a lot speak French as well.
 It’s the most amazing and multilingual place!